GitExl/CTViewer/README.md

 - `,` render exits
 - `.` render treasure

 Information about exits and treasure items is displayed when the mouse is over them.
+You can move to another scene or world by clicking on exits.

 ## Examples